APPG on pancreatic cancer

 An APPG is primarily an interest group and provides a forum for MPs and Peers to meet and interact with stakeholders, to share ideas about issues and discuss ways to change the political landscape.
 The APPGPC provides an excellent forum for keeping pancreatic cancer high on the political agenda, through inquiries and regular meetings.
 APPGPC members also table debates and ask oral and written questions on relevant issues related to pancreatic cancer.

-Pancreatic Cancer UK plays an important role by acting as the secretariat for the APPG.
-The APPG has its own website where you can find out more about its work, as well as the MPs and Peers who run the APPG.
+Pancreatic Cancer UK plays an important role in contributing to the APPG as a key stakeholder.
 The APPG is also supported by a range of other interested stakeholders including Pancreatic Cancer Action and Pancreatic Cancer Research Fund.

 Pancreatic cancer and COVID-19: